temporalio/documentation/docs/content/what-is-the-temporal-server.md

 The Temporal Server is a highly scalable multi-tenant system that is capable of tracking the state of millions to billions of Workflows Executions concurrently.

-An instance of the Temporal Server is called a Cluster, and it consists of four services and a database.
+An instance of the Temporal Server is called a Cluster.
+A Temporal Cluster consists of several services and a database.

 <CenteredImage
 imagePath="/diagrams/temporal-server-cluster.svg"
-imageSize="50"
+imageSize="75"
 title="The Temporal Server (Cluster)"
 />

-The four processes can run independently or be grouped together into shared processes on one or more physical or virtual machines.
+The processes can run independently or be grouped together into shared processes on one or more physical or virtual machines.
 For live (production) environments we recommend that each service runs independently, as each one has different scaling requirements, and troubleshooting becomes easier.

-The Temporal Server employs various sharding techniques to ensure internal scalability.
+A Temporal Cluster can scale in what is called [Multi-Cluster Replication].

 <!-- TODO <RelatedReadList
 readlist={[